One of the coolest things of keeping an aquarium is seeing fish behave like they do in real life. This is best visible with schooling fish.

 - Grows to be 1.5 inches (4 cm)

-Over the past couple of decades, neon tetras have become one of the most popular community fish in the hobby.
-Their vivid colors are beautiful and look perfect in any tank.
+Over the past couple of decades, neon tetras have become one of the most popular species of fish in the hobby.
+Their vivid colors are beautiful and look perfect in any tank, especially when you have a lot of these freshwater fish in a larger tank.

 The neon tetra is a schooling fish and should therefore be kept in groups of 6 or more.
-The minimum tank size is 10 gallons (40 L), however when keeping about 12 of them upgrade to a tank size of 20 gallons (80 L).
+The minimum tank size is 10 gallons (40 L), however when keeping a small group of about 12 of them, upgrade to a tank size of 20 gallons (80 L), as this will help resemble their natural habitat better.

 These fish grow to be 1.5 inches (4 cm) in length.

-Neon tetras make good tank mates for a lot of other peaceful community fish, however you should not put them with fish that might possible eat them.
+Neon tetras make good tank mates for a lot of other peaceful community fish, especially for those that like to stick to the bottom of the tank, however you should not put them with fish that might possibly eat them.

 In general, when you suspect a fish could be able to eat a tetra, do not put them together.